 Criminal Justice Clinic

-Under the close supervision of the clinic director, clinic students represent indigent clients charged with misdemeanors in local state criminal court.
+Under the close supervision of the clinic director, clinic students represent indigent clients in several different aspects of the criminal legal system.
+Clinic students represent those charged with misdemeanors in local state criminal court.
 Clinic students also represent individuals seeking post-conviction relief due to the adverse immigration consequences that resulted from past criminal convictions.
-Students will work on all aspects of case preparation and make all required court appearances.
-Tasks may include legal research and writing, fact investigation, developing case strategy, motions hearings, and plea negotiations.
+Finally, students represent a person currently serving a lengthy and excessive sentence and fight for their release, typically in federal court

 Clinic students will strengthen many key lawyering skills, including client interviewing, oral advocacy, negotiation, strategic thinking, and developing a theory of the case.
 Adhering to a holistic model of criminal defense, students will also work to assess their clients’ interests beyond the narrow confines of the criminal case, and will assist their clients with needs such as housing, mental health treatment, and employment.
 The classroom component will cover relevant substantive law, including state criminal procedure and the intersection of immigration law and criminal law.
+Students will place their individual client work in the broader context of the local community and the criminal legal system, and will consider issues of local and national importance, including race and policing, mass incarceration, and the challenges of reentry.

 The Criminal Justice Clinic provides free criminal defense representation to low-income individuals charged with misdemeanors.
 Call for more information: (949) 824-8152